iyegoroff/use-backlash/README.md

   dec: []
 }

-// init function has no arguments and just
+// init is a pure (in react terms) function that has no arguments
-// returns initial state wrapped in array. const init = () => [0] as const
+// and just returns the initial state wrapped in array. const init = () => [0] as const

 // Unlike the standard useReducer, update/reducer is not a function with